cph-cachet/carp.core-kotlin/README.md

 // Once the study is live, you can 'deploy' it to participant's devices.
 They will be invited. if ( studyStatus.canDeployToParticipants )
 {
-    // Create a 'participant group' with a single participant, using the "Patient's phone". val participation = AssignParticipantDevices( participant.id, setOf( patientPhone.roleName ) ) val participantGroup = setOf( participation )
+    // Create a 'participant group' with a single participant, with no specific participant role assignment. val participation = AssignParticipantRoles( participant.id, AssignedTo.Anyone ) val participantGroup = setOf( participation )

     val groupStatus: ParticipantGroupStatus = recruitmentService.inviteNewParticipantGroup( studyId, participantGroup )